 The growth of wisdom teeth, which usually happens between the ages of 17 and 21, can also cause pain and immense discomfort in the gums at the back of the mouth.

-What to do: To relieve wisdom tooth pain, you can apply a gel with benzocaine to the area, or rinse your mouth with an anti-inflammatory mouthwash.
+How to relieve: To relieve wisdom tooth pain, you can apply a gel with benzocaine to the area, or rinse your mouth with an anti-inflammatory mouthwash.
 In cases the wisdom tooth is impacted (ie. not growing upwards), the doctor may consider removal.

 6. Oral thrush

-What to do: It is important to consult your dentist or family doctor to confirm a that diagnosis so that treatment can be started.
+How to relieve: It is important to consult your dentist or family doctor to confirm a that diagnosis so that treatment can be started.
 Treatment usually consists of an antifungal oral rinse, such as Nystatin or Miconazole, to be gargled and spit out.

 7. Gum abscess